linode/linode-cli/README.rst

    cd linode-cli
    make install SPEC=https://developers.linode.com/openapi.yaml

 This will need to be repeated on each pull.
+For a build to succeed, see `Building from Source`_ below.

+.. _Building from Source: #building-from-source

 Usage
 -----